 UD code: DS9207W

-Costs: Per University of Divinity schedule (15 point post-graduate unit).
+Costs: Per University of Divinity schedule (single post-graduate unit).
 If students enrol through University of Divinity, FEE-Help may be available to cover tuition fees.

 NB: The cost of the offsite retreat is additional to your academic fees and is not covered by FEE-Help.
 This is payable directly to WellSpring.